 The committee was very excited about the prospects of Yellowdig.
 Alex Messinger is reaerching the cost and will report back to J. and the committee.
 The university currently has some licesnes and will continue to use them in cerain areas.

 Remote Learning Exam Schedule.
-Helen meet with J. and Wendy Bernback earlier to week to discus how exams will be administered during remote learning.
+Helen met with J. Dickinson and Wendy Bernback earlier to week to discus how exams will be administered during remote learning.
 There is more unforamtion on this on the university website including this article.

 New Software to Support Remote Instruction and Exams